akauppi/firebase-ci-builder/README.md

 - Community [Firebase image](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/firebase)

-  Is left behind.

-  The info that there's emulation (that requires Java) has not reached it, yet.
+  The info that there's emulation (that requires Java) has not reached it, yet (Jun 2021).
 There is an [issue](https://github.com/GoogleCloudPlatform/cloud-builders-community/issues/441) raised but no PR.
 Pushing this code to the community repo would be the right thing to do but feels like too much friction for the author.

 - [`timbru31/docker-java-node`](https://github.com/timbru31/docker-java-node)

   This repo is mentioned as a foundation having both Java and Node.
-However, the author faced problems building it (23-Mar-21).
+However, the author faced problems building it (Mar-21).
 Being based on "Azul" OpenJDK image wasn't reaffirming for general use, either.

   The repo takes a JDK/JRE base image and installs Node on top of it.
+This repo does the opposite.

 **Approach**

-Publishing Docker images may be costly (you are charged by the downloads, and images are big), so the approach taken here is that you build the image on your own, and push it to a private repo that *your* projects use.
+Publishing Docker images may be costly (you are charged by the downloads, and images are big), so the approach taken here is that you build the image on your own (maybe tuning it, eg. changing the set of pre-fetched emulators), and push it to a private registry that *your* projects use.

 This certainly works for the author.

 ## Requirements

 - Docker
-- GNU `make`
-- `gcloud` CLI
+- `gcloud` CLI (optional; for pushing to Cloud Registry)

    ---

-- <details><summary>*Installing `gcloud` on macOS...*</summary>
+   <details><summary>*Installing `gcloud` on macOS...*</summary>

    1. Download the package from [official installation page](https://cloud.google.com/sdk/docs/install)
    2. Extract in the downloads folder, but then..
    3. Move `google-cloud-sdk` to a location where you'd like it to remain (e.g. `~/bin`).